Structure groupoids of quiver-theoretic Yang-Baxter maps: Introduction

 In this paper, we prove that the structure groupoid of an involutive non-degenerate quiver-theoretic YBM is Garside.
 The approach we adopt is derived from \cite{dehornoy2015foundations}: we merge Chouraqui's method with Dehornoy \textit{et al.}'s investigation of weak RC-systems \cite[\S XIV.2]{dehornoy2015foundations}.
 Furthermore, we exploit our result to present some new examples of Garside groupoids.

 The paper is structured as follows: \begin{itemize} \item[\textbf{\S\ref{section:Preliminaries}}]\textbf{Preliminaries.}\quad Here we survey some foundational concepts in the theory of quivers, presented categories, and Garside theory, and we set up our notations.
 We do this for making this paper self-contained.
 However, the entire content of this section can be found in the monograph \cite{dehornoy2015foundations}, which is going to be one of our main references. \item[\textbf{\S\ref{section:cyclic}}]\textbf{Weak RC-systems and other cyclic systems.}\quad Here we describe the notion of a weak RC-system, a weak LC-system and a weak RLC-system, and recall some useful results.
 We give the definition of the \textit{structure category} of a weak RC-system, and prove that it is Garside under some assumptions.
 This section is mainly drawn from \cite[\S XIV.2]{dehornoy2015foundations}, although we fix some details. \item[\textbf{\S\ref{section:structure}}]\textbf{Quiver-theoretic YBMs and their structure categories.}\quad We recall the definition of quiver-theoretic YBMs, and the \textit{involutivity} and \textit{non-degeneracy} conditions.
-Then, we define the structure category of a YBM. \item[\textbf{\S\ref{section:Garside}}]{\textbf{When the structure groupoids of YBMs are Garside.}}\quad In this section, we associate a quiver-theoretic YBM $\sigma$ with a weak RC-system.
-We study the structure category $\Cc(\sigma)$ of $\sigma$, proving that, in the case $\sigma$ is non-degenerate and involutive, $\Cc(\sigma)$ is isomorphic to the structure category of a suitable weak RC-system.
+Then, we define the structure category of a YBM. \item[\textbf{\S\ref{section:Garside}}]{\textbf{The interplay between weak RC-systems and YBMs.}}\quad In this section, from every left-non-degenerate involutive YBM, we shall construct a left-non-degenerate weak RC-system.
+As a converse connection, we shall construct YBMs from a suitable class of presented categories, whose relations contain the RC-law. \item[\textbf{\S\ref{sec:Garside}}] {\textbf{On the Garsideness of the structure category of YBMs.}}\quad We prove that, if $\sigma$ is a non-degenerate involutive YBM, its structure category $\Cc(\sigma)$ is isomorphic to the structure category of a suitable weak RC-system.
 Under these assumptions, we prove that $\Cc(\sigma)$ is perfect Garside, and we give a description of the Garside family.
-Moreover, the structure groupoid $\Gg(\sigma)$ of $\sigma$ is the same as the enveloping groupoid of $\Cc(\sigma)$, and $\Cc(\sigma)$ is embedded in $\Gg(\sigma)$, thus making $\Gg(\sigma)$ into a Garside groupoid. \item[\textbf{\S\ref{sec:converse}}] {\textbf{A converse connection}}\quad We construct involutive non-degenerate YBMs from suitable presented categories.
-Making use of this construction, we introduce several examples. \item[\textbf{\S\ref{sec:PH-type}}]{\textbf{Solutions of principal homogeneous type.}}\quad We recall the definition of solutions of principal homogeneous (PH) type \cite{matsumotoshimizu,shibukawa2007invariance}.
+Moreover, the structure groupoid $\Gg(\sigma)$ of $\sigma$ is the same as the enveloping groupoid of $\Cc(\sigma)$, and $\Cc(\sigma)$ is embedded in $\Gg(\sigma)$, thus making $\Gg(\sigma)$ into a Garside groupoid. \item[\textbf{\S\ref{sec:examples}}]{\textbf{Examples of solutions and their structure categories.}}\quad Making use of the construction from \S\ref{sec:converse}, we present several examples of YBMs and Garside categories. \item[\textbf{\S\ref{sec:PH-type}}]{\textbf{Solutions of principal homogeneous type.}}\quad We recall the definition of solutions of principal homogeneous (PH) type \cite{matsumotoshimizu,shibukawa2007invariance}.
 We moreover recall the definition of braided groupoids, of principal homogeneous groupoids, and prove that the category of braided principal homogeneous groupoids with a distinguished vertex is equivalent to the category of groups.
 We finally describe some examples of structure groupoids of involutive non-degenerate YBMs of principal homogeneous type, which turn out, by the previous discourse, to be examples of Garside groupoids. \end{itemize}